What does Dominique mean?

 Shown below is the baby name popularity of Dominique for girls.
 Dominique was first listed in 1970-1979 and reached its peak position of #116 in the U.S. in the year 1992, but is not listed currently.
 (Top 1000 Baby Names Records, 2014)

 Below is a graphed analysis of the usage of Dominique and affiliated names.
 Popular varying forms of Dominique are Dominga and Domenica.
-Adoption of this girl name reached its highest in the year 1992 and has become much lower since, with the forms Dominique and Dominga becoming less stylish.
+Adoption of these girl names reached its highest in 1992 (usage of 0.2947%) and has become much lower since, with the forms Dominique and Dominga becoming less stylish.
 (Top 1000 Baby Names Records, 2014)